The Battle of Navarino, one of the most important battles in Greece’s War of Independence, took place 194 years ago today, on October 20, 1827.

 The Ottoman Turks believed that this was the time to crush the Greek rebellion once and for all.

-For this reason, the Ottoman authorities sought to gain support from Egypt, which was nominally part of the Ottoman Empire but was in practice independent, under the rule of Muhammed Ali.
+For this reason, the Ottoman authorities sought to gain support from Egypt, which was nominally part of the Ottoman Empire but was in practice independent and under the rule of Muhammed Ali.

 Their decision to attack the Ottoman fleet at Navarino Bay was made by British Admiral Sir Edward Codrington, in cooperation with the French and in consultation with Greece’s first governor, Ioannis Kapodistrias.